-BACWA developed a White Paper on the BAAQMD Rule to describe its potential impacts on the POTW community.

-- In response to a request by BAAQMD, the AIR Committee delivered a letter report summarizing specific challenges that POTWs would face in complying with the rule due to budgeting and planning constraints related to being public agencies. - In response, BAAQMD moved all POTWs to Phase 2 to give sufficient time to update the model's inputs, and plan for emissions reduction or TBARCT, as needed.
-Phase 2 has been slow to roll out and is now expected to begin in Q4 2021 with data collection and verification, followed by the development of HRAs for facilities with a cancer PS>10 or non-cancer PS>1.0.
-Implementation of the Rule for Phase 2 facilities will be spread out over two years depending on the PS. - AIR Committee gathered data on proximity factors from each facility and submitted to BAAQMD for updating prioritization scores, which will be use in HRA development. - In the Final Statement of Reasons for rulemaking issued in August 2021, CARB provided the wastewater sector time to develop a short-list of relevant compounds and perform a pooled emissions estimating effort to update outdated default emission factors (through 2028).
+- BACWA developed a White Paper on BAAQMD Rule 11-18 to describe its potential impacts on the POTW community. - In response to a request by BAAQMD, the AIR Committee delivered a letter report summarizing specific challenges that POTWs would face in complying with the rule due to budgeting and planning constraints related to being public agencies. - In response, BAAQMD moved all POTWs to Phase 2 to give sufficient time to update the model's inputs, and plan for emissions reduction or TBARCT, as needed. - AIR Committee gathered data on proximity factors from each facility and submitted to BAAQMD for updating prioritization scores, which will be use in HRA development. - In the Final Statement of Reasons for rulemaking on AB 617 and AB 2588, CARB provided the wastewater sector time to develop a short-list of relevant compounds and perform a pooled emissions estimating effort to update outdated default emission factors (through 2028). - In December 2021, BAAQMD amended Rule 2-5 to reduce allowable levels of toxic air contaminants in new source permitting.
+BAAQMD will also establish a working group with POTWs to address concerns related to toxic air contaminants and rulemaking.

-- Priority: Agencies should use the tool developed by the AIR Committee to address emission contributions from influent flows, which will be used to update emissions inventory values. - Respond to BAAQMD data request beginning in Q4 2021.
-There will be a 60-day turnaround to comply with the data request. - Meet with BAAQMD management more frequently in 2021 to discuss alignment of state and local regulations. - Report "business as usual" for air toxics through 2028.
+- Priority: Agencies should use the tool developed by the AIR Committee to address emission contributions from influent flows, which will be used to update emissions inventory values. - Respond to BAAQMD data request beginning in 2022.
+There will be a 60-day turnaround to comply with the data request.
+Following data collection and verification, BAAQMD will develop HRAs for facilities with a cancer PS>10 or non-cancer PS>1.0.
+Implementation of the Rule for Phase 2 facilities will be spread out over two years depending on the PS. - Contribute to the working group to be convened with BAAQMD staff to discuss toxic air contaminants, rule development, and related issues. - Report "business as usual" for air toxics through 2028.
 If BAAQMD requests additional monitoring of air toxics, member agencies should refer to the one-page handout on this topic prepared by CASA.
 The wastewater sector has until 2028 to perform a statewide "two-step process" in collaboration with CARB and air districts to determine a shortlist of compounds relevant to the wastewater sector to report.